Itspradeepmaurya/B42LoanApp/README.md

-B42LoanApp
+**B42LoanApp**

-B42LoanApp is a web-based bank loan application system designed to streamline the loan application process for users.
-Built with modern web technologies, it offers a responsive and user-friendly interface.
+B42LoanApp is a web-based bank loan management system designed to help users apply for loans, track repayment schedules, and compare loan options seamlessly.
+The platform is built with modern web technologies to provide a responsive and user-friendly experience.

-Features
-Loan Application Form: Users can fill out and submit loan applications online.
-Loan Calculator: Calculate potential loan amounts and repayment plans.
+**Features**

-User Authentication: Secure login and registration for users.
+User Authentication: Secure login and registration system.

+Loan Application Form: Users can apply for loans through an intuitive interface.

+Loan Repayment Calendar: Helps users track their EMI due dates.

+Loan Comparison Tool: Allows users to compare different loan options.

+Dashboard: Provides an overview of active loans and payment status.

+Notifications: Users receive alerts about upcoming payments.

-Technologies Used
+**Technologies Used ---**

-Frontend: React with Vite for fast and efficient development.
+Frontend: React (with Vite for fast development)

+Routing & Animations: React Router & Framer Motion

+State Management: Context API

-Styling: CSS for responsive design.
+Styling: CSS & Responsive Design

-Installation
+Notifications: React Toastify

-Clone the Repository:
+**Clone the Repository**

-bash
-Copy
-Edit
 git clone https://github.com/Itspradeepmaurya/B42LoanApp.git
 cd B42LoanApp
-Install Dependencies:

-bash
-Copy
-Edit
+**Install Dependencies**

 npm install

-Start the Application:
+**Run the Application**

-bash
-Copy
-Edit
 npm run dev

-The application will be available at http://localhost:3000.
+The application will be available at http://localhost:5173.

-Deployment
+**Deployment**

-The application is deployed and accessible at https://melodic-panda-5652a8.netlify.app/.
+The application is live at: https://melodic-panda-5652a8.netlify.app/

 Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes
+Fork the repository, make your changes, and submit a pull request.